RIR360/development/journal/2025/march.md

 ## 03/07/2025
 - Focus on learning the concepts, nowadys you already have AI to implement them.
 - Sleep time matters, it affects your confidence.
 Ensure to work on them.
 - Night time is made for sleep and day time is for grinding.
 That's a fact.
+- If you struggle with your time then improve your sleep time.